Updated: Dec 12, 2022

 Some cases of unfair termination are easier to understand than others.
 For instance, in breach of contract cases, you can be fired for violating the terms of your employment contract.

 Other examples, on the other hand, could be more difficult to confirm.
 Most employers would not tell you that you are being demoted or fired for unfair or illegal purposes.
 Some employers can also try to accuse you by making false allegations or reporting misleading performance data.
 They might try to hide their tracks by removing email or other documents records.
 They can lock you out of your own employee accounts, making it impossible for you to access them.

-Your Employment Lawyer will assist you in conducting research and gathering evidence to back up your claim.
+Your Los Angeles Employment Lawyer will assist you in conducting research and gathering evidence to back up your claim.
 However, it's a good idea to begin thinking about facts as soon as possible.
 It's also a good idea to write down everything you can, particularly if you're bringing up internal problems.

 The following examples of evidence that could be used to prove Wrongful Termination: